 4. They forget to lead change.

-While they may have outlined the changes that need to be made within an organization and determined why they are necessary, leaders might forget to actually take up the cause and motivate everyone else to actually make the changes.
-A leader cannot expect what is often a scary event to just take place without stepping out into the forefront to guide people through it.
+Although they may have outlined the changes that need to be made within an organization and determined why they are necessary, leaders might forget to take up the cause and motivate everyone else to make the changes.
+A leader cannot expect what is often a scary event to just take place without stepping out into the forefront to guide people through change.
 These are the leaders who end up wondering why the change never really did what it was supposed to do.
 Leaders can’t forget to be present and active in the change process—and to keep in mind that trends change, and if their business isn’t leading them, it will be obsolete overnight.

 5. They forget to groom a replacement.